hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

 Perun Client generation
 -----------------------
 We bring everything together in one central `setupPerunClient()` functionality.
-For easy transfer of the arguments we utilize a config struct:
+For easy transfer of the arguments, we utilize a config struct:

 .. code-block:: go